Coping With Osteoarthritis

 - You can switch to a light-duty position, if your job involves a lot of lifting, bending, or standing.

-Adopting a "good-health attitude" and healthy habits, such as eating a balanced diet, staying at a healthy weight, and getting enough sleep, will make you feel better and help you stay active.
+Adopting a "good-health attitude" and healthy habits, such as eating a balanced diet, staying at a weight that's healthy for you, and getting enough sleep, will make you feel better and help you stay active.

 When you think in a positive way, you may be more able to: